Street trading licences

 - on Transport for London (TfL) Red Routes

 Red Routes are roads marked by red lines.
 They are major roads, and vehicles cannot stop on them except in dedicated lay-bys.
-TfL has zero tolerance to pavement or street displays and any other street clutter.
+TfL has zero tolerance to street displays and any other street clutter.

 The cost of a licence